alpheus-day/scrolia/README.md

 pnpm add @scrolia/vanilla
 ```

-To install Scrolia for React:
+Install Scrolia as a dependency in React project:

 ```sh
 # npm